hsfl/cosmos-installer/README.md

 Run the script with the 'developer' argument

-(Note: If you already ran the setup script without the 'developer' argument, you must first delete the folders "source" "resources" and "nodes" and then run the developer script.
+(Note: If you already ran the setup script without the 'developer' argument, you must first delete the folders "source" "resources" and "nodes" in the cosmos folder, and then run the developer script.

 ```
 #!shell